The Vaccine Is Authorized for Individuals 5 Through 11 Years of Age

 Call the vaccination provider or your child’s healthcare provider if your child has any side effects that bother your child or do not go away.

-Report vaccine side effects to FDA/CDC Vaccine Adverse Event Reporting system (VAERS).
+Report vaccine side effects to FDA/CDC Vaccine Adverse Event Reporting System (VAERS).
 The VAERS toll-free number is 1-800-822-7967 or report online to https://vaers.hhs.gov/reportevent.html.
-Please include “Pfizer-BioNTech COVID-19 Vaccine EUA” in the first line of box #18 of the report form.
+Please include

 In addition, you can report side effects to Pfizer Inc. at the contact information provided below.